Invisible flat bands on a topological chiral edge

 Because the numbers of spin-up and spin-down particles are conserved quantities, we can fix them and let them be equal.
 Now, the ground state is no longer homogeneous.
 The lattice is split into two ferromagnetic domains to lower the energy, and the ground state seeks the shortest domain wall.
 Consider a $2L\times 2L$ lattice with periodic boundary conditions in both directions.
 Then, there are $L^{2}$ particles for each spin species, and the domain walls will be formed as shown in Fig.~\ref{Fig1}(b).

 Consider the MF theory for the spin-up single-particle excitations of the ground state.
 The MF Hamiltonian is obtained by treating the interaction term $U\sum_{m}n_{m,\uparrow }n_{m,\downarrow }$ as a background potential $ U\sum_{m}n_{m,\uparrow }\left\langle n_{m,\downarrow }\right\rangle $, which removes the entanglement between the two spin species.
 The MF theory gives the correct ground-state energy only when $U$ is small compared to the gap between the two bands in the non-interacting model.
 Deep in the spin-up domain, the background potential vanishes because no spin-down particle is present, and deep in the spin-down domain, the potential becomes $ U/2$ because each site holds on average half of a spin-down particle.
 As a result, apart from the contribution from the domain walls, the MF spectrum is obtained by duplicating the spectrum of the non-interacting model and shifting the duplicate by $\Delta =U/2$, the gap between the two flat bands in the different domains.
 The topological bands will contribute chiral modes to the domain wall, and the domain wall becomes a spin current channel (see Fig.~\ref{Fig1}(b)), which is called quantum valley Hall effect in some works \cite{doi:10.1063/1.4803084, PhysRevB.88.161406, Ma_2016,PhysRevX.9.031021}.
-To visualize the domain-wall modes and their dual invisible bands, we exactly diagonalize the MF Hamiltonian on a $ 64\times 64$ lattice with periodic boundary conditions, choose the subsystem as a 4-site-width stripe over the domain wall, and calculate the determinant $\det \hat{g}^{\left( \uparrow \right) }\left( \omega +0^{+}i,k_{x}\right) $ (Fig.~\ref{Fig2}(a)) and the domain-wall spin-up spectral function $ \sum_{y}\operatorname{Im}g_{yy}^{\left( \uparrow \right) }\left( \omega +0^{+}i,k_{x}\right) $ (Fig.~\ref{Fig2}(e)), where the summation only takes values of $y$ within the subsystem. $U$ is set to $1.33$ to make the gap $\Delta$ the same as that in the RDMFT results for better comparison of the figures.
-Clearly, the zero-pole duality and Eq.~(\ref{np=n0}) hold in the figures.
+To visualize the domain-wall modes and their dual invisible bands, we exactly diagonalize the MF Hamiltonian on a $ 64\times 64$ lattice with periodic boundary conditions, choose the subsystem as a 4-site-width stripe over the domain wall, and calculate the determinant $\det \hat{g}^{\left( \uparrow \right) }\left( \omega +0^{+}i,k_{x}\right) $ (Fig.~\ref{Fig2}(a)) and the domain-wall spin-up spectral function $ \sum_{y}\operatorname{Im}g_{yy}^{\left( \uparrow \right) }\left( \omega +0^{+}i,k_{x}\right) $ (Fig.~\ref{Fig2}(e)), where the summation only takes values of $y$ within the subsystem.
+We see that cross-shaped invisible bands appear, which makes Eq.~(\ref{np=n0}) hold.

 \emph{RDMFT analysis on interacting system - }RDMFT is an extension of the single-site DMFT to deal with inhomogeneity in a correlated lattice system.
 It solves the lattice many-body problem by reducing the full problem to a set of single impurity problems, one for each lattice site, with the impurity Green's function and self-energy being the same as those of the respective site.
 These impurity problems are coupled via the lattice Dyson equation,